vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 OSCILLATION IN THE RITUAL UNIVERSE

-1. The classic 1918 essay by A. K. Coomaraswamy, "The Dance of Shiva," in  The Dance of Shiva (New Delhi: Sagar Publications, 1969), pp. 66-78, remains the  best published account of the significance of Nafaraja as explicated by Tamil Saiva  siddhanta authors.
+1. The classic 1918 essay by A. K. Coomaraswamy, "The Dance of Shiva," in  The Dance of Shiva (New Delhi: Sagar Publications, 1969), pp. 66-78, remains the  best published account of the significance of Nafaraja as explicated by Tamil Śaiva  siddhanta authors.
 On the origin of this iconic form, there is considerable scholarly  debate.
 Starting about 970 C.E. the dowager Cola queen Sembiyan MahadevI,  grandmother of Rajaraja, began placing Natarija in a prominent position on the exte

 rior walls of the temples she sponsored, and I would date the elevation of Nafaraja  to most-favored status among Cola images of Siva to her initiative.
-2. The Saiva scheme of tattvas clearly draws upon the Samkhya model of emanat ing prakrti but surpasses it by adding additional tattvas and an entire domain, the  pure domain, not envisioned within Samkhya circles.
-See Dasgupta, History, Vol. 5:  Southern Schools, pp. 164—70, for some discussion of Saiva siddhanta in relation to  Samkhya.
+2. The Śaiva scheme of tattvas clearly draws upon the Samkhya model of emanat ing prakrti but surpasses it by adding additional tattvas and an entire domain, the  pure domain, not envisioned within Samkhya circles.
+See Dasgupta, History, Vol. 5:  Southern Schools, pp. 164—70, for some discussion of Śaiva siddhanta in relation to  Samkhya.

 3. On the emission of language and the alphabet, see KA 2.4—7.
-Ramakantha gives  a more sophisticated treatment of language in the Saiva siddhanta universe in his  Nddakarika (with a commentary by AghoraSiva), included also in his KalAV (l.S).
+Ramakantha gives  a more sophisticated treatment of language in the Śaiva siddhanta universe in his  Nddakarika (with a commentary by AghoraSiva), included also in his KalAV (l.S).
 See Pierre-Sylvain Filliozat, "Les Nadakarika de RamakaQfha," Bulletin de I'Ecole  Frangaise d'Extreme-Orient 73 (1984): 223-35, for a translation and informed ex

 plication.